EMMA: Generalizing Real-World Robot Manipulation via Generative Visual Transfer: Experiments

+Traditional robot policy learning evaluation focuses on task success rate, but this binary indicator often cannot fully reflect the performance of the policy.
+To address this, we formulate a behavioral scoring system for each task to assess intermediate progress and execution quality.
+Specifically, we decompose each task into several critical stages.
+One point is awarded for the successful completion of each stage.
+To ensure comparability, we normalize these scores to $[0, 5]$.
+The detailed scoring rules are provided in Appendix~C.3.

+Across all tasks, the visual appearances of the foreground objects in the evaluation environments are entirely distinct from those in the collected real data.
+Each reported result is averaged over 10 trials and 4 distinct foreground objects with \textbf{zero-shot} appearances, resulting in 40 evaluation trials per setting.

-\textbf{Experimental Platform.} Experiments run on an Agilex CobotMagic platform with two PiPER arms and three Intel RealSense D435i cameras (two wrist-mounted, one head-mounted).
+\textbf{Experimental platform.} Experiments run on an Agilex CobotMagic platform with two PiPER arms and three Intel RealSense D435i cameras (two wrist-mounted, one head-mounted).

-\subsubsection{Comparison with Baseline Generation Models and Generalization Tests}
+\subsubsection{Comparison with Baseline Generation Models and Generalization Tests.}

-As shown in Table~\ref{tab:gen_compare}, the choice of video generation model significantly impacts the performance of downstream VLA policy in real-world robotic tasks.
+As shown in Table~\ref{tab:combined_performance}, among the first three rows under each VLA, different video generation models lead to significant performance gaps in downstream VLA policies for real-world robotic tasks.

 Training without data augmentation yields the lowest performance across all tasks, highlighting the necessity of generated data for policy generalization under novel visual conditions.

-When using generated data for training, there are clear performance differences depending on the quality and realism of the generated videos.
-Policies trained with data augmented by Cosmos-Transfer1 show moderate improvements over the no-augmentation baseline.
-This is particularly evident in success rate, with gains of 22\%, but performance still falls short in handling complex deformable object manipulation, as shown by the relatively low success rate (40\%) on \texttt{Fold Cloth}.
-In contrast, \textit{DreamerTransfer} achieves consistent and substantial improvements across all three tasks, outperforming both the baseline and Cosmos-Transfer1 in both behavior score and success rate.
-Notably, on \texttt{Fold Cloth}, \textit{DreamerTransfer} achieves a 65\% success rate, more than doubling that of the baseline without augmentation.
-This demonstrates that multi-view consistent, geometrically consistent video generation enables more effective policy learning, especially for challenging tasks involving non-rigid dynamics.
+Policies trained with data augmented by Cosmos-Transfer1~\cite{nvidia2025cosmostransfer} show moderate improvements over the no-augmentation baseline.
+This is particularly evident in success rate but performance still falls short in handling complex deformable object manipulation, as shown by the relatively low success rate on \texttt{Fold Clothes}.
+In contrast, \textit{DreamTransfer} achieves consistent and substantial improvements across all three tasks, outperforming both the no-augmentation baseline and Cosmos-Transfer1~\cite{nvidia2025cosmostransfer} in both behavior score and success rate.
+Notably, on \texttt{Fold Clothes}, \textit{DreamTransfer} achieves 65\% and 75\% success rates under $\pi_0$ and $\pi_{0.5}$ respectively, nearly doubling the success rate of the non-augmented baseline.
+This demonstrates that multi-view consistent, geometrically plausible video generation enables more effective policy learning, especially for challenging tasks involving non-rigid dynamics.

-\subsubsection{Impact of Generated Data Mixing Ratio on Real-World Robot Performance}
+\subsubsection{Impact of generated data mixing ratio on real-world robot performance.}